sfluegel05/metaNNvis/results/report.md

 accessible in PyTorch, MetaNNvis has to have the following features:

 - **Model translation between PyTorch and TensorFlow**: The tool's most crucial component is the ability to transform a PyTorch model into a TensorFlow model and vice versa.
-The translated model should behave equivalent or at least very similar to the original model, i.e., yield the same results for the same inputs.
+The translated model should behave equivalent to the original model, i.e., yield the same results for the same inputs.
 This way, we can assume that any introspection results we get for the translated model are also true for the original model.
 - **Data Translation**: Many introspection methods require not only a model, but also additional data, e.g., an input image for which to compute the saliency.
-Since users typically have model input data available in a format that matches their model's framework, but the the framework of the translated model, input data needs to be transformed as well.
+Since users typically have model input data available in a format that matches their model's framework, but not the framework of the translated model, input data needs to be transformed as well.
+Besides that, the tool should also be able to accept data in the target framework's or in an independent format.
 - **Interface for accessing introspection methods**: Finally, the tool has to pass the translated model and input data to the introspection method itself and return the results.
 This also includes passing additional parameters for finetuning the introspection method.